norwegian-geotechnical-institute/Avaframe-Workshop/README.md

 __Windows__

-We recommend installing Python and GDAL from [OSGeo4W](https://trac.osgeo.org/osgeo4w/).
+We recommend installing Python, GDAL and QGIS from [OSGeo4W](https://trac.osgeo.org/osgeo4w/).
 If you have OSGeo4W and GDAL installed but just need the extra Python tools you can rerun the following method.